The childhood obesity plan is the government’s response to the challenge of growing inactivity and physical wellbeing in young people.

 Outside lessons - weekly lessons based around any topic; just being active outside

-Active Playtimes - Mr Dickinson our Sports Apprentice is out running games with a different class every day on the grass (astro) area.
+Active Playtimes - Mr Dickinson, our Sports TA, is out running games with a different class every day on the grass (astro) area.

 Active Lunchtimes - each class has a play leader who runs 15 minutes of games for every child